William Estep

 Training Pays Off

-Mario Frangoulis sings a wonderful cover of the Moody Blues song, “Nights in White Satin.
+Mario Frangoulis sings a wonderful cover of the Moody Blues song, “Nights in White Satin.”
+This guy has an amazing voice.
+It’s a great song, but put it in Italian and give it to an opera singer, and wow–powerful stuff!

 Read More